Jahnvichaudhary209/CODSOFT_to_do_app/README.md

 # To-Do List Application

 A clean, lightweight, terminal-based To-Do List utility built using Python.
 This application allows you to create, track, update, and delete tasks seamlessly, using a local JSON file to ensure your progress is saved automatically between sessions.
+Live deployed at :https://agent-6a21e448bc147--jocular-bienenstitch-f63d5c.netlify.app/

 ## 🚀 Features